Mswarankit/RevisionTech/GolangConcurency.md

 2. _Concurrency_ doesn’t guarantee that tasks will run in true parallel; they may share the same resources or take turns using them. _Parallelism_, on the other hand, ensures tasks are actively running at the same time on separate resources.

+###### Goroutines:
+Goroutines are lightweight, independently scheduled functions that can be executed concurrently.
+They are similar to threads but are managed by Go’s runtime, making them more efficient.
+Goroutines enable concurrent execution in Go.

+###### Channels:
+Channels are a communication mechanism in Go that allows goroutines to communicate and synchronize.
+They facilitate coordination between concurrent tasks, which is crucial for many concurrent programs.